Numerics88/n88ParaViewPlugins/Build-Mac.md

 ​https://developer.apple.com/downloads/index.action?q=xcode ,
 however you need an Apple Developer account.

-All versions of Xcode install by default to live at /Applications/Xcode.app , so after I install each one, I rename it with the major version number, i.e. /Applications/Xcode4.app and /Applications/Xcode6.app .
+All versions of Xcode install by default to /Applications/Xcode.app , so after I install each one, I rename it with the major version number, i.e. /Applications/Xcode4.app and /Applications/Xcode6.app .

-Then set the one for compiling:
+Set the version of Xcode to be used for compiling:

 ```sh
 sudo xcode-select -switch /Applications/Xcode6.app